yosoyebj/Future-stock/README.md

 2. Execute `python enhanced_stock_predictor.py` from the repository root and select one of the downloaded stock symbols when prompted.

+The prediction script now displays a preview of all engineered features before training so you can inspect the data it uses.

 `enhanced_stock_predictor.py` loads the saved CSV files directly so it works independently of the other scripts once the data is in place.